Isolating when you're immunocompromised

 • opening windows to let fresh air circulate.

 If you have COVID, read more about how to manage your symptoms and positions to help with breathing.
-You can also find a symptom diary to help you record your symptoms.
+You can also write down your symptoms.
 It's advisable to do this 3 times a day so that you can see if they're getting worse.

 When to get medical help